Skip to main content

 Give your child a compass for the storm

-In just 5 minutes, create a personalized story that helps your child name their feelings, navigate the chaos, and discover they are stronger than any emotion.
+Five minutes is all it takes.
+Create a personalized story that helps your child name their feelings, work through the chaos, and discover they're stronger than any emotion.

 Takes 5 minutes